cjratcliff/ml-compiled/docs/modelling_uncertainty.rst

 The network outputs two numbers:

 * The mean :math:`\mu`, outputted by a fully-connected layer with a linear activation.
 * The variance :math:`\sigma^2`, outputted by a fully-connected layer with a `softplus activation <https://ml-compiled.readthedocs.io/en/latest/activations.html#softplus>`_.
-Using the softplus ensures the variance is always positive.
+Using the softplus ensures the variance is always positive without having zero gradients when the input is below zero, as with the `ReLU <https://ml-compiled.readthedocs.io/en/latest/activations.html#relu>`_.

 The loss function is: